-The College of Healthcare Information Management Executives (CHIME) is pleased to announce that Faith Regional Health Services has earned 2020 CHIME Digital Health Most Wired recognition as a certified level 9.
+The College of Healthcare Information Management Executives (CHIME) is pleased to announce that Faith Regional Health Services has earned 2021 CHIME Digital Health Most Wired recognition as a certified Acute Level 9, receiving the Performance Excellence Award and as a certified Ambulatory Level 8, receiving the Quality Award.
 The CHIME Digital Health Most Wired program conducts an annual survey to assess how effectively healthcare organizations apply core and advanced technologies into their clinical and business programs to improve health and care in their communities.

-A total of 30,091 organizations were represented in the 2020 Digital Health Most Wired program, which this year included four separate surveys: domestic, ambulatory, long-term care and international.
+A total of 36,674 organizations were represented in the 2021 Digital Health Most Wired program, which includes four separate surveys: acute, ambulatory, long-term care and international acute.
 The surveys assessed the adoption, integration and impact of technologies in healthcare organizations at all stages of development, from early development to industry leading.

 Each participating organization received a customized benchmarking report, an overall score and scores for individual levels in eight segments: infrastructure; security; business/disaster recovery; administrative/supply chain; analytics/data management; interoperability/population health; patient engagement; and clinical quality/safety.
 Participants can use the report and scores to identify strengths and opportunities for improvement.
 Participants also received certification based on their overall performance, with level 10 being the highest.